-Based on the results of the technical analyses described in Section 10.7.3, the SPNRD and the NeDNR will evaluate the need for a subsequent increment.
+Based on the results of the technical analyses described in Section 10.7.3, TBNRD and NeDNR will evaluate the need for a subsequent increment.
 This includes determining whether post-July 1, 1997, depletions have been offset and the progress made toward achieving a fully appropriated condition or maintaining such a condition.